-Last week I came to a startling realization: I was actually excited about my planned 16 mile run.
+Last week I came to a startling realization: I was actually excited about my planned 16 mile long run.

 I expressed this unexpected feeling on Twitter and received the expected response: that I was crazy, and everyone who had a long run on the docket was dreading it.

 And so I thought: what if I explained how I got myself this psyched up?
 Maybe my fellow runners could follow the same method and at least manage to downgrade outright dread to reluctant acceptance.
-In that spirit, try some of these on for
+In that spirit, try some of these on for shoe size:

 Get some new music.
 Duh.
 Everyone knows this one.
 But seriously, do it.
 Despite my alt-rock leanings, I fired up some of the Ke$ha I’m less familiar with, because BEATS.
 Highly recommend serious beats for running.

 |Perfect segue to…|

 Get some new gear.
 CAREFULLY.
 This is a long run, after all; introducing new clothes could lead you into an exciting new world of chafing, sweating, smelling, etc. Save it for the short run and see how it performs there.
 Use your tried-and-true clothes here.
 BUT.
 How about clothes you already have exactly but in a dangerously different color?
 Or a new hat or sunglasses, something you can remove easily if it’s not working out for you?
 Myself, I was wildly excited to have found a value 12-pack of elastic headbands in the bargain bin at Rite-Aid – I snagged ’em for $1.42.
 GLITTERY GOLD TO THE RESCUE.